Sendense Documentation

 XCP-ng and XenServer

-Supported through the Sendense CloudStack operating model, with Sendense CBT and EBA Smart Transport for storage paths without native changed-block information.
+Supported through the Sendense CloudStack operating model, using the full-source-read EBA path where native changed-block information is unavailable.

 VMware-backed CloudStack